wso2-attic/puppet-is/scripts/update_README.md

-# Scripts for Puppet Resources for WSO2 Identity Server
+# Continuous Update Delivery for WSO2 Identity Server

-## update.sh

 The update script is to be used by WSO2 subscription users such that products packs can be updated.
 If you do not have a WSO2 subscription, you can sign up for a [free trial](https://wso2.com/subscription/free-trial).